OLSPayments/skyway-ws-dotnet-integration/README.md

 Requires .NET Core - https://dotnet.microsoft.com/download

-Remember to set proper URL and accessID and accessKey values in appsettings.json
+Remember to set proper URL, accessID, accessKey, merchant_number and store_number values in appsettings.json.
+Also populate the publickey.pem file with your public key.

 Run in VSCode or Terminal: